 - A renewal, rediscovery and return to your True Self.

-- Recognize your longing for your True Self.
+- Recognize your longing for your Wise Self.

 - Recognize the habitual ways you protect yourself, the Parts.

 - Do a “take two” like in Hollywood to transform pivotal scenes from your early life so that you finally have the expressed, lived sense of receiving the healing experience of what was most needed at the time of the original hurt.
 Hakomi even has a name for this: “The Missing Experience.”
 It is the medicine that is received with a felt sense “Ah ha!” that offers transformation and healing.